Skip to content

 • Seek self-awareness: Self-awareness is important, whether you are in a relationship or not.
 Couples should improve their relational self-awareness, or become more aware of the changes that need to be made, both individually and collectively.
 Awareness is always the first step in making any changes and healing.

-• Have a growth mindset: Many people will and often do look at themselves as victims, but adopting a survivor mentality can provide mental health benefits, such as feelings of emotional strength, resilience, and improved self-esteem.
+• Have a growth mindset: Many people will look at themselves as victims, but adopting a survivor mentality can provide mental health benefits, such as feelings of emotional strength, resilience, and improved self-esteem.
 You are strong.
 Look for the life lessons, the silver linings.
 Shift the focus from what they did to you to what you can do for yourself.

 • Communicate: During challenging times, it is important that you stay respectful and maintain healthy communication skills.
 Giving and receiving good communication is part of the healing process and takes effort from both parties.
 Examples include using ‘I’ statements, being honest, and expressing how the cheating has affected the hurt party are just part of the healing process.

-• Develop a plan to heal: Your plan to heal may look different, depending on your decision to either stay in or leave the relationship after infidelity.
+• Develop a plan to heal: Your plan to heal may look different, depending on your decision to either stay or leave the relationship after infidelity.
 If you are choosing to heal yourself and your relationship, it is important that you identify the reasons why your partner cheated and whether you can work towards forgiveness.
 This is a significant, difficult step that has its own timeline.

 • Have patience: Recovery from serial infidelity is a practice in patience.
 There is no “right” way to work on recovering, just your way.
 Every situation is different, and every person may respond differently to infidelity, but being patient with your partner and/or yourself is crucial during the process.